programmfabrik/easydb-documentation/en/webfrontend/datamanagement/features/datatypes/datatypes.md

 ## Number (integer)
 Number consisting of a number.

+This does not apply to postal codes, which may contain a leading 0.
+Postcodes are treated as *strings*.

 ## Number (comma)
 Several comma-separated numbers.
 For example, 1-10,45, 46 or 57